jessepav/lacygoill-wiki-backup/admin/systemd.md

 ## What's the purpose of
 ### a device unit?

-It allows  systemd to  start a  service when  a particular  type of  hardware is plugged in or becomes available.
+It lets systemd start a service when a particular type of hardware is plugged in or becomes available.

 ### a mount unit?

-It allows systemd to automatically mount a partition during the system boot.
+It lets systemd automatically mount a partition during the system boot.

 ### an automount unit?

-It allows  systemd to automatically mount  a partition when you  enter its mount point via a graphical file manager, or via `cd`.
+It lets systemd  automatically mount a partition when you  enter its mount point via a graphical file manager, or via `cd`.

 ### a path unit?

-It  allows  systemd   to  automatically  start  a  service   when  a  particular file/directory is accessed. systemd uses `inotify` to monitor the file/directory.
+It lets systemd  automatically start a service when  a particular file/directory is accessed. systemd uses `inotify` to monitor the file/directory.

 ### a socket unit?

-It allows systemd to create a socket for socket activation.
+It lets systemd create a socket for socket activation.
 However, it doesn't actually start the related service.
 This will be done by a service unit that is associated with the socket unit.
 When  a connection  request  is received,  systemd starts  the  service that  is